 The solution addresses the use cases where the API invoker and resource owner are residing on different UEs.
-The CCF needs to support the CIBA mechanism.
+The CCF/ Authorization Function needs to support the CIBA mechanism.
 There is no impact on the AEF.

-Steps 5-6 are executed multiple times between the API invoker and CCF.
+Steps 5-6 are executed multiple times between the API invoker and CCF/ Authorization Function.
 These steps are existing steps in the CIBA specification.

 The CIBA based solution especially is for the case that the API invoker and the resource owner are residing on different devices.